Montessori at Home: A Video Series

-I'm Ashley, a mom of two boys: Hudson, age 7 and Lincoln, age 5.
-We have been using Guidepost at Home's Family Framework and Elementary Distance Learning for a little over 2 months since the schools closed.
+I'm Ashley, a mom of two boys: Hudson, 7, and Lincoln, 5.
+We have been using Guidepost at Home's Family Framework and Elementary Virtual School for a little over two months since the schools closed.
 I want to share a little of our Montessori journey at home.
 I'd also love to hear from other parents about their Montessori at home!

 To begin with, a disclaimer, my home is not a Montessori home.
 While I appreciate and value the importance of the Montessori approach, we had not (yet) adapted our home to reflect these principles.
 When the school closed and we had to promptly adjust to distance learning, it took a lot of trial and error before we found what worked for us.